virtual-kubelet/community/governance.md

 * Refining the governance and charter as needed
 * Making project level decisions
 * Managing the Virtual Kubelet brand
-* Controlling access to Helm assets such as source repositories, hosting, project calendars
+* Controlling access to Virtual Kubelet assets such as source repositories, hosting, project calendars
 * Handling code of conduct violations
-* Deciding what sub-groups are part of the Helm project
+* Deciding what sub-groups are part of the Virtual Kubelet project
 * Overseeing the resolution and disclosure of security issues
 * Managing financial decisions related to the project